tobnee/jailcall/docs/src/main/tut/intro.md

 object JailcallApp extends App {
     val system = ActorSystem("JailcallSystem")
+    val jailcall = Jailcall(system).executor

     val repos: Future[JailcallExecutionResult[UserRepos]] =
-        Jailcall(system).executor.executeToFuture(new GitHubApiCall("tobnee"))
+        jailcall.executeToFuture(new GitHubApiCall("tobnee"))
 }
 ```

 For each command type a dedicated Actor is created to manage the execution of commands.
 During processing *jailcall*
 collects statistics about processing times as well as error statistics.
 If the execution of a single command takes too
 long *jailcall* will kill the supervised execution (timeout).
 If the command execution for a given type will result in
-too many errors in the current rolling time window, *jailcall* will prevent future command executions from being started
+too many errors in the current rolling time window (20 seconds by default), *jailcall* will prevent future command
-(circuit breaker).
-The default for those cases is to report this error back to the caller, together
+executions from being started (circuit breaker).
+The default for those cases is to report this error back to the caller,
-with the information when the command can be executed again.
+together with the information when the command can be executed again.